mulle-objc/mulle-objc-runtime/dox/API_RUNTIME.md

 # Runtime

 The **mulle-objc** runtime is not a class, but a C struct.
-It is the root of everything classes and instances.
+It is the root of
+everything: classes and instances.
 In a well constructed mulle-objc runtime system, every object is reachable from the runtime.

 By default there is one global runtime per process.
 This is the simplest and